Raphire/Win11Debloat/README.md

 | -DisableShare                 |    Disable the 'Share' option in the context menu. |

 ## Debloat Windows 10/11
-By default, this script will remove most, but not all of the pre-installed windows 10/11 applications.
-You customize which applications are removed by this script by editing the apps list found in the 'Win10Debloat.ps1' file.
+By default, this script only removes apps that most people are unlikely to ever need or use.
+You can of course customize which apps are removed by this script by editing the apps list found in the 'Win10Debloat.ps1' file.

 ### These apps will be deleted by default:
 - 2FE3CB00.PICSART-PHOTOSTUDIO
 - 9E2F88E3.TWITTER
 - AdobeSystemsIncorporated.AdobePhotoshopExpress
 - Clipchamp.Clipchamp*
+- Duolingo-LearnLanguagesforFree
 - Facebook.InstagramBeta
+- Flipboard
 - HULULLC.HULUPLUS
 - Microsoft.3DBuilder
 - Microsoft.549981C3F5F10 (Cortana)